wjurayj/wjurayj.github.io/_pages/about.md

 ---

-I am a PhD candidate at Johns Hopkins University, advised by <a href='https://www.cs.jhu.edu/~vandurme/'>Benjamin Van Durme</a>.
-My research focuses on uncertainty quantification in natural language generation, reasoning using natural and formal languages, and applications to high-stakes domains with non-zero costs.
-I'm also interested in social media analysis, cybersecurity, and cognitive science.
+I am a PhD student at Johns Hopkins University, advised by <a href='https://www.cs.jhu.edu/~vandurme/'>Benjamin Van Durme</a>.
+My research is centered on methods to help imperfect AI systems earn human trust.
+Recently, I’ve focused on making language models more effective at reasoning about and conveying their uncertainty.
+I’m also interested in the interpretability offered by symbolic reasoning systems and in techniques for adaptation to low-resource, high-stakes domains.

+Some questions that are currently on my mind:
+- How do reasoning models’ uncertainties respond to increased inference compute? <a href='https://arxiv.org/abs/2502.13962'>[Test-Time Scaling Confidence</a>
+- How can programmatic solvers augment language model’s existing reasoning capabilities? <a href='https://arxiv.org/abs/2508.21051'>[Legal Logic Programs</a> <a href='https://openreview.net/pdf?id=uFm9e4Ly26'>[programming MDP components]</a>
+- What learning algorithms will thrive in a data-scarce, compute-abundant regime?

-I completed my Bachelor's and Master's degrees in computer science at Brown University, where I was fortunate to work with <a href='https://health-nlp.com/people/carsten.html'>Carsten Eickhoff</a>, <a href='https://cs.brown.edu/people/epavlick/'>Ellie Pavlick</a>, and <a href='https://cs.brown.edu/people/gdk/'>George Konidaris</a>.
+Before I came to Hopkins, I worked at Abnormal Security as a machine learning engineer training models to detect compromised accounts.
+I completed my Bachelor’s and Master’s degrees at Brown, where I was fortunate to be advised by <a href='https://health-nlp.com/people/carsten.html'>Carsten Eickhoff</a>, <a href='https://cs.brown.edu/people/epavlick/'>Ellie Pavlick</a>, and <a href='https://cs.brown.edu/people/gdk/'>George Konidaris</a>.

-When I'm not working, I enjoy playing soccer, learning new instruments, and reading about history.